 Incredibly we found her again sitting under a tree a little further up the koppie and she sat there for a few more seconds before running off.
 Although it had been a truly amazing sighting, we all felt saddened for a moment believing that we had startled her… it turned out we hadn’t!
 She jumped into a patch of long grass which was followed by some loud, high pitch squeals as a dassie emerged jumping down the rocks in our direction, followed almost simultaneously by the leopard reappearing with a large dassie firmly clasped in between her jaws.
 She stood again and looked at us for a few seconds, the dassie protruding from her mouth plain for all to see, before climbing up and out of sight slowly and for a final time.

 We sat, silent initially, as it began to dawn on us what we had just witnessed.
 This was something that no one would ever surely see outside of their television screen- an entirely wild and free leopard making a successful kill!
 We all felt overwhelmingly privileged to have been there and it is something that none of us will ever forget.

-Text by Andy, Oli, Dave, Will, Jenny and Heather.
-Photo by Heather.
+By Andy, Oli, Dave, Will, Jenny and Heather, ACE Volunteers